PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 Manually choose which students are assigned to each group.

+Below is an embedded video showing how to set up Groups in Ultra.
+Alternatively, you can [open the video in a new browser tab](https://youtu.be/poPnzkIHrto?si=SUhDQ-aB_IEwH5Ws)

 1. Next to **Group students**, select **Custom** from the drop-down menu (this is the default option).</br>
 ![Custom is the first option in the group students drop down menu](images/groups-custom-assign.png)
 2. Under the student names, click the plus icon to create groups.
 Alternatively, you can create groups later.</br>